Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 The caravan of volcano hunters

-The first trip was last Sunday when over five thousand people made the approximately 10 – 13 KM (6 – 8 mile long hike) from wherever they could park their cars on the Suðurstrandarvegur road near Grindavík town.
+The first trip was last Sunday, when over five thousand people made the approximately 10 – 13 KM (6 – 8 mile long hike) from wherever they could park their cars on the Suðurstrandarvegur road near Grindavík town.
 The police made sure that only a set number of people could enter the area.
 All kinds of people in all types of gear embarked to see the volcano.
 I saw fashionistas in fancy sneakers and stylish jackets going for that perfect selfie, old people with walking poles in worn walking boots, and faded woolen sweaters.
 Catholic nuns, mountain bikers, and families with children of all ages traveled together.
 A man came running through the throng, dance music blaring from a speaker he was carrying.

 Fun at the devil’s bonfire

-On Sunday there were hundreds, if not thousands, of people around the devil’s bonfire.
+On Sunday, there were hundreds, if not thousands, of people around the devil’s bonfire.
 It was really just a giant fun-festival.
 At the edge of the lava field, we crowded to take pictures.
 A young man had taken off his shirt and posed for the camera.
 Children threw rocks at the lava—the heat pulsed of the lava that was slowly being pushed towards us.
 The police occasionally warned people to move away from the lava.

 Take your kids to a volcano on a dark and stormy night

 On the way back, it had gotten dark, and it was starting to snow.
 We met a family, an Icelandic couple with two young children, who asked us how far it was up to the volcano.
 Only one of them, a young girl, had any light.
-When we were driving back to Reykjavik we heard that the site of the volcano was now being closed and cleared of people.
+When we were driving back to Reykjavik, we heard that the site of the volcano was now being closed and cleared of people.
 I remember thinking how glad those kids weren’t being dragged through inclement weather and almost zero visibility for four or five hours.
 Even if the eruption looks awesome in the dark.

 Contemplating volcanic sound waves

 Today was different.
-My daughter and I started off early and there were few people on site.
+My daughter and I started off early, and there were a few people on site.
 The mood was different with few people.
 Much more reflective and introspective.
 I was glad to see the eruption on a quiet day.
 You could sit in peace and look directly at the eruption.
 Just imagine closing your eyes and contemplating the sound from the erupting craters, which sort of pulses through the heat mist over the lava.

 Rescue operation